kglw-dot-net/phase1/setlists/_posts/2017-10-14-institute-of-mentalphysics-joshua-tree-ca.md

-+++
-slug = "2017-10-14-institute-of-mentalphysics-joshua-tree-ca"
+---
-date = "2017-10-14"
+date: "2017-10-14"
-title = "2017 October 14 @ Institute of Mentalphysics"

-[extra]
-venue = "Institute of Mentalphysics, Joshua Tree, CA, USA" tour = "Murder of the Universe"
+venue: "Institute of Mentalphysics, Joshua Tree, CA, USA"
-+++
+tour: "Murder of the Universe"
+---

  1. People-Vultures